 As discussed above, captive-bred offspring of Appendix-I species offer the potential for commercial breeders to breed animals in captivity to replace wild-caught animals as a source for trade.
 These breeding programmes must be carefully assessed and approached with caution.
-It may be difficult to monitor such programmes and they may unintentionally, or intentionally, stimulate trade in wild animals.
+It may be difficult to monitor these programmes and such programmes may unintentionally, or intentionally, stimulate trade in wild animals.
 The conservation potential of this transfer, or breeding loan, must be carefully weighed against even the smallest risk in stimulating trade which would further endanger the wild population of the species.